keelback-code/out-proud/README.md

 Create new page - new form with accessible fields including title/author, photo/video/s, any extra text, any link/s, link to resources page, title for link, url for link.
 All fields are optional.
 Submit button and once submitted the page will have an edit button, both will have user feedback.

+### Future Implementations

+check if this section should go here viewer email - more than one allowed per viewer chat - separate for viewers and creators ability for creators to suggest resources video upload

 ### Technologies